-The United Arab Emirates strongly condemns terrorism and extremism in all of its forms, and the UAE military is working closely with the United States and other international partners to confront extremism in all its forms.
+The United Arab Emirates military works closely with the United States and other international partners to confront extremism in all its forms.

 In Yemen, UAE forces are coordinating with the US on combined efforts to combat and defeat Al Qaeda in the Arabian Peninsula, Al Qaeda’s most dangerous global franchise.
 In April 2016, the UAE led what has been described as a “textbook” operation to unseat Al Qaeda in the Arabian Peninsula from the Yemeni city of Mukalla.
 The operation significantly degraded the capacity of the terrorist group and secured an important port.

-In addition to unified military operations, the UAE is committed to fighting extremism beyond the battlefield, including: taking steps to stop terrorist financing; disrupting the recruitment of foreign fighters; securing borders; preventing the exploitation of the Web and social media; promoting economic opportunity and growth; encouraging education for boys and girls; and challenging the use of religious centers to promote hatred and violence.
+In addition to unified military operations, the UAE is committed to fighting extremism beyond the battlefield, including: blocking terrorist financing; disrupting the recruitment of foreign fighters; securing borders; preventing the exploitation of the Web and social media; promoting economic opportunity and growth; encouraging education for boys and girls; and challenging the use of religious centers to promote hatred and violence.